Cray-HPE/docs-csm/operations/network/management_network/saving_config.md

 # Saving Configuration

-## Write memory
+## Write Memory

 To keep track of what version of config is running on the switch create a new configuration file using the `csm version` and the `CANU version` from `motd banner` from the running config.

 ### Mellanox

-Get the csm and canu version from the motd banner.
+1. Get the CSM and CANU version from the motd banner.

 ```
 sw-spine-001 [mlag-domain: master] (config) # show banner